-You asked to see my kitchen; I’m giving you a peek.
-You asked for photo tips; I’m (reluctantly, awkwardly, remembering-there-are-many-much-much-better-authorities-on-this) offering a few.
-And you wondered how I eat so much without becoming enormous; OK, I’ll take that question on.
-I’ll even throw in a few recently tested, recently loved recipes at the end.
+Heyo, it’s a Food Loves Writing FAQ!
+You asked to see my kitchen.
+I’m giving you a peek.
+You asked for photo tips.
+I’m (reluctantly, awkwardly, remembering-there-are-many-much-much-better-authorities-on-this) offering a few.
+You wondered how I eat so much without becoming enormous.
+OK, I’ll take that question on.
+HA!
+I’ll also throw in a few recently tested, recently loved recipes at the end.

 So what do you say?
-Got a few minutes for a fun FAQ in the midst of the holiday season?
+Got a few minutes for a fun Food Loves Writing FAQ in the midst of the holiday season?
+Think of it like a magazine food writing feature or a bulleted handout that’s easy to read.
 Let’s do this.

 Q1.
 What does your kitchen look like?